-External issues that may affect your organisation and therefore you need to consider your economic, political, legislative, regulatory, environmental, technological and social factors.
+External issues that may affect your organisation and therefore you need to consider, are your economic, political, legislative, regulatory, environmental, technological and social factors.

 For example, the economy can affect the success of your business and the ability of your customers to pay for your product or service which then directly impacts on your bottom line.

 Whether the economy is speciﬁc to your industry or a global trend, it can still have an optimistic or detrimental impact on meeting your strategic objectives.
 Your organisation may need to offer sales promotions, diversify your product line or recruit new staff to cater for the increase in demand.

 Internal issues are also likely to fall into the same basic areas as external issues.
 For example, the economic issues may relate to employee beneﬁts or bonus related pay, whereas social issues may relate to an ageing workforce and issues relating to succession planning.

 When looking at understanding your organisation and its context in relation to your quality management system, make sure you consider issues can positively or negatively affect your organisation.

 Recognise the requirements of your relevant interested parties

 Ultimately, quality is determined by a product or service that satisﬁes all stakeholder requirements.
 Your organisation will therefore be required to identify all relevant interested parties (the new terminology for stakeholders) and their relevant requirements.

 Interested parties who can affect or be affected by the activities and decisions of an organisation are likely to be linked to the external and internal issues previously identiﬁed.